Royal Flint Rifles: Flintshire Militia

-After the Restoration of the Monarchy, the Militia was re-established by the Militia Act of 1661 under the control of the king's lords lieutenant, the men to be selected by ballot.
+After the Restoration of the Monarchy, the Militia was re-established by the Militia Act 1661 under the control of the king's lords lieutenant, the men to be selected by ballot.
 This was popularly seen as the 'Constitutional Force' to counterbalance a 'Standing Army' tainted by association with the New Model Army that had supported Cromwell's military dictatorship.

 The militia forces in the Welsh counties were small, and were grouped together under the command of the Lord President of the Council of Wales.
 As Lord President, the Duke of Beaufort carried out a tour of inspection of the Welsh militia in 1684, when the Flintshire contingent consisted of one troop of horse and five foot companies commanded by Sir Roger Mostyn, who had been created 1st Baronet of Mostyn Hall at the Restoration.
 In 1697 it consisted of 250 foot under Col Sir Roger Puleston of Emral and 25 horse under Capt Owen Barton.

 Generally the militia declined in the long peace after the Treaty of Utrecht in 1713.
 Jacobites were numerous amongst the Welsh Militia, but they did not show their hands during the Risings of 1715 and 1745, and bloodshed was avoided.